tensorflow/tfx/docs/guide/schemagen.md

 SchemaGen makes extensive use of [TensorFlow Data Validation](tfdv.md) for inferring a schema.

-## Developing a SchemaGen Component
+## Using the SchemaGen Component

-A SchemaGen pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the SchemaGen TFX component.
+A SchemaGen pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the SchemaGen TFX component.
 Typical code looks like this: